-The Lanyon Award recognizes the early-career ornithologist who authors the best synthesis/review paper on avian science, to be published as an open-access article in either AOS journal (The Auk or The Condor).
-It is given in honor Wesley “Bud” Lanyon, who served as the 37th President of the American Ornithologists’ Union.
+AOS’s Lanyon Award recognizes the early-career ornithologist who authors the best integrative paper on avian science in either AOS journal (Ornithology or Ornithological Applications).
+It is given in honor of Wesley “Bud” Lanyon, who served as the 37th President of the American Ornithologists’ Union.
 Bud was a steadfast and committed leader in the field of ornithology and a respected mentor of many generations of scientists.
-He was particularly keen to support researchers in the midst of writing their dissertations and those who had recently completed their PhDs.
+He was particularly keen to support researchers in the midst of writing their dissertations and those who had recently completed their Ph.D.s.
 Because they possess a thorough understanding of the current literature, he recognized, they are poised to provide novel insights into classic areas of ornithology and to elucidate emerging fields of study.

-- Eligible applicants include doctoral students or early professionals within or up to the end of their third year post-PhD.
+- Eligible applicants include AOS members who are doctoral students or early professionals within three years of earning their Ph.D.
+(An extra year of eligibility may be granted for parental leave.)

-- Interested applicants must first submit an abstract of their proposed paper (details below).
-The journal Editors-in-Chief together and the four Deputy Editors will review the submitted abstracts, and up to six entrants per year will be invited to submit full manuscripts to the appropriate journal within three months.
+- Interested applicants must first submit an abstract of their proposed paper.
+The journal Editors-in-Chief (EICs) together and the four Senior Editors will review the submitted abstracts.
+A maximum of six entrants per award cycle will be invited to submit full manuscripts.

-- Note that the prize will not be awarded in a given year if no submitted papers are deemed suitable for publication.
+- Each award cycle is two years to allow sufficient time for manuscript preparation, peer review, revisions, and symposium planning.
+Note that the prize will not be awarded in a given year if no submitted papers are deemed suitable for publication.